beejjorgensen/bgpython/src/bgpython_chapter_09_dicts.md

 * Use common dictionaries built-in functions
 * Construct new dictionaries with dictionary comprehensions
 * Build Dictionaries of Dictionaries
-* Understand that Dictionaries are Reference Types
+* Understand that Dictionaries are Mutable

 ## Chapter Project Specification {#dicts-proj-spec}